JohnBailey2024/AutoChef/README.md

 ## Project Overview

-Right now, AutoChef takes in a list of ingredients from the user and suggests recipes from a dataset containing similar ingredients.
+Right now, AutoChef takes in a list of ingredients from the user and generates Recipes grounded in similar recipes available in our dataset of over 2M+ recipes.

 We utilize a Sentence Transformer to encode our ingredients into embeddings.
-These are used to recommend the user with relevant recipes.
+These are used to retrieve similar recipes, which our LLM, Google Gemini, uses to generate relevant recipes containing the ingredients for the user

 ### Features